MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 If you enable this setting, users cannot uninstall apps from Start.

 If you disable this setting or do not configure it, users can access the uninstall command from Start.